 With a long term exposure to demands and challenges, our ever-stressed, fast-paced superwomen lifestyle, our bodies are pumping out cortisol almost constantly, which can wreak havoc on our health (studies estimate that 75-90 percent of visits to the family doctors are for the conditions caused or made worse by stress).

-The solution in order to reverse or prevent the damage is holistic body mind approach.
+The solution in order to reverse or prevent the damage is mindful eating approach.